 Finally, your lawyer will certify the title to the property you purchased after the transaction is complete.
 This means that there won't be any outstanding debts or encumbrances against the property when you buy it.

-A: If a separation occurs a lawyer will assist with respect to a custody application or division of assets.
+A: If separation occurs, a lawyer will assist with respect to a custody application or division of assets.

 A: A lawyer checks to determine what assets you have and what family obligations exist with respect to those assets.
 A family obligation is a requirement to maintain a minor child or another dependant.